 Jon has used his skill of breaking down complicated issues in his writing career as well.
 He has authored articles on a variety of topics, including preemption, the learned intermediary doctrine, pharmaceutical advertising and developments in U.S. product liability law.
-He has received the prestigious Burton Award for Excellence in Legal Writing, and during law school, he was an articles editor for the Kansas Law Review.
+He also is a recipient of the prestigious Burton Award for Excellence in Legal Writing.

 Outside of the courtroom, Jon devotes his time to mentoring young lawyers and law students.
 He has helped teach a deposition program at the University of Kansas Law School and served as vice-chair of Shook’s Professional Development Committee, which has implemented practical skill programs for young lawyers.
 He also values leadership skills and participated in an invitation-only leadership program called Kansas City Tomorrow, which is sponsored by the Kansas City Civic Council.

 Product Liability.
 Jon regularly contributes to compendiums providing global overviews of product liability law, including Thomson Reuters’ Practical Law series.
 He collaborated with Harvey Kaplan for several years to contribute updates on product liability and issues relevant to foreign manufacturers to several publications, including: